sponnet/rrdserver/README.md

-# timeseries round robin database
+# Timeseries Round Robin Database
-Creates a time/value round robin database for everyday use Defaults to these rollups:
+REST API to store and query time/value pairs in a round robin database for everyday use.

-	new Layer('5m', '1d'), //
+Data rolls from the most recent entry to -1 year with 3 rollups:

-- 5m resolution for 1 day
+- 5m resolution for 1 day ( 576 values )
-- 1h resolution for 1 week
+- 1h resolution for 1 week ( 168 values )
-- 1d resolution for 1 year
+- 1d resolution for 1 year ( 365 values )

 #install